tesence/discord_bot/README.rst

 Create a folder where you will store all the configuration files.

-Create a first file ``config.yaml`` that will store all the unique bot variables
+Create a first file ``credentials.yaml`` that will store all the bot credentials

 .. code:: yaml

-   COMMAND_PREFIX: "!"

    DISCORD_BOT_TOKEN: <discord bot token>
    TWITCH_API_CLIENT_ID: <twitch client id>